Professor Juanita Anderson, Gus Navarro, and Don Sicko April 24, 2018

-Encouraging the Next Generation of Detroit Music Journalists
+Encouraging the Next Generation of Cultural Storytellers

-In keeping with our mission to preserve Detroit’s musical stories and sounds, and on the eve of our second annual music conference, the Detroit Sound Conservancy is pleased to announce a proposed memorial scholarship for one of Detroit’s most important music journalists: Dan Sicko.
-Over the coming year, the DSC will partner with the late writer’s family as well as record label Ghostly International to honor his legacy.
-The scholarship will be dedicated to Detroit music and will be designed to encourage the next generation of Detroit music critics and historians.
-The first scholarship winner will be announced at the DSC’s third annual conference in 2016.
+In keeping with our mission to preserve Detroit’s musical stories and sounds, and on the eve of our second annual music conference in 2014, Detroit Sound Conservancy announced a memorial scholarship for one of Detroit’s most important music journalists: Dan Sicko.
+After a period of outreach, organizing, and fundraising, DSC has partnered with the late writer’s family and Wayne State University’s Department of Communication, to honor his legacy and encourage the next generation of prospective Detroit cultural storytellers for three years beginning in 2017.

-To jump start this project, record label Ghostly International will print a Techno Rebels t-shirt honoring Sicko.
-Proceeds from online sales will go to the DSC to help organize the campaign.
-Ghostly founder Sam Valenti IV is excited about the collaboration.
-“The Ghostly team is proud to be a part of remembering our friend Dan and championing his work and life.
+Our initial partner in fundraising for this scholarship was record label Ghostly International who printed the initial “Detroit Renegade of Electronic Funk” t-shirt honoring Sicko.
+Proceeds from online sales went to DSC for the scholarship.
+During that period, Ghostly founder Sam Valenti IV said, “The Ghostly team is proud to be a part of remembering our friend Dan and championing his work and life.
 The DSC carries a goal close to our hearts, to make things better.”
-You can purchase the shirts here.

-Updated 21 May 2015
+Updated 17 May 2018